Combat Capabilities Development Command Soldier Center: 1990s

-A U.S. Army Soldier Systems Command (SSCOM) was activated at Natick in November 1994.
-Elements subsequently established at the SSCOM included the Sustainment & Readiness Directorate (February 1995) and Product Manager-Soldier Support (October 1995); elements subsequently relocated to Natick included the Clothing and Services Office (October 1996; from Ft.
-Lee, Virginia) and Product Manager-Force Provider (June 1997).
-The Sustainment & Readiness Directorate became the Integrated Material Management Center in October 1997.
+The U.S. Army Soldier Systems Command (SSCOM) was activated at the Natick installation in November 1994.
+Elements subsequently established at the Natick installation included the Sustainment and Readiness Directorate (February 1995) and Product Manager, Soldier Support (October 1995).
+Elements subsequently relocated to Natick included the Clothing and Services Office from Fort Lee, Virginia, (October 1996) and the Product Manager, Force Provider (June 1997).
+In October 1997, the Sustainment and Readiness Directorate became the SSCOM Integrated Materiel Management Center (IMMC).

-SSCOM merged with the Chemical Biological Defense Command (CBDCOM) to become the Soldier and Biological Chemical Command (SBCCOM) in October 1998.
-At this time the installation was renamed to Soldier Systems Center (SSC).
-At some time prior to January 2017, the installation was renamed Soldier Systems Center Natick (SSC).
+In October 1998, the SSCOM merged with the U.S. Army Chemical Biological Defense Command (CBDCOM), forming the U.S. Army Soldier and Biological Chemical Command (SBCCOM).
+At that time, the installation was renamed as the Soldier Systems Center (SSC).
+Around that time, the SSCOM IMMC transitioned to become the SBCCOM IMMC, incorporating the mission of managing chemical and biological defense equipment from CBDCOM.
+Also in October 1998, NRDEC was redesignated as the U.S. Army Natick Soldier Center (NSC).